 We’ve rounded up everything you need to know so far, including suspected plot points, when the series will start, which actors are on board and how you can watch Loki for yourself when it does release.

 When is the Loki release date?

-Loki is now confirmed to arrive on Disney+ in May 2021, though there's no specific air date just yet.
+Disney has confirmed that Loki will be releasing on 11 June 2021.
 That makes it the third MCU show to arrive on the platform, after WandaVision and The Falcon and the Winter Soldier, all of which are the opening salvo in Marvel’s phase four.

 Behind the scenes, Michael Waldron from Rick & Morty has signed on as head writer, whilst Kate Herron from Sex Education will serve as the director.

 The Loki series will follow on from the events of Avengers: Endgame.
 During the time heist in the Battle of New York (2012), past-Loki managed to get away with the Tesseract.
 Whilst the Avengers simply time-travelled again to acquire it to defeat Thanos, 2012 Loki teleported away, and in the process created another separate timeline.